ep3p/Sentinel_KQL/Queries/README.md

 ### NRT Rules

 Currently NRT rules don't allow multiple data types (tables) to be used in the same query.
-The *Analytics rule wizard* does not allow in the query 2 or more distinct strings that could be one of the table names.
+The *Analytics rule wizard* does not allow in the query two or more distinct strings that could be one of the table names.
 If ```Operation``` and ```OfficeActivity``` are the names of tables, you won't be able to use this query in a NRT rule:
 ```
 OfficeActivity
 | where Operation == "ExampleText"